joshamilton/argonaut/README.md

 ## Credits
 emilytrybulec/genomeassembly was originally written by Emily Trybulec.

-We thank the following people for their extensive assistance in the development of this pipeline:
+I thank the following people for their extensive assistance in the development of this pipeline:

 University of Connecticut:
 <img align="right" height="210" src="https://github.com/emilytrybulec/argonaut/assets/114685119/7a3fd47c-0fbf-443c-a121-9fd8a3da9ba3">